DSkilton/PictoGlyph/README.md

 # PictoGlyph
-PictoGlyph is an experimental platform for modelling and, eventually, helping to decode pictographic writing systems.
+PictoGlyph is an experimental platform for modelling pictographic writing systems and, eventually, supporting research into dead or undeciphered languages.

+The long-term aim is to help explore how symbols, language families, places, time periods, trade routes and cultural context may relate to one another.
+The project is not intended to provide a simple automatic translation.
+Instead, it aims to support human investigation by producing evidence-based suggestions, comparisons and possible interpretations.

+Good data is central to the project.
+Before any meaningful AI or ML work can happen, PictoGlyph needs a strong foundation for storing languages, symbols, inscriptions, places, routes, metadata and model outputs in a structured and traceable way.

 ## Status
 Work in progress - working towards MVP